 About Helen Fryer

 Born and brought up in Cumbria, Helen left the county at the age of 18 to study Geography at Manchester University.
-After years living in and exploring various parts of the UK she has now returned, and has a studio in Fletchertown, the village in which she grew up.
+After years living in and exploring various parts of the UK she has now returned, and has a studio in the Lake District village of High Ireby.

 Her landscapes are highly evocative, full of atmosphere and alive with movement.
 They are usually unpeopled, depicting those wild, remote places which she loves to explore.
 Helen has spent many hours walking, sailing, cycling and cross country skiing in all weathers.
-She has climbed all 284 Scottish Munros (mountains over 3000 feet) and has sailed extensively off the west coast of Scotland, all the while observing and experiencing the best and worst of British weather, which she is not afraid to express in her work.
+She has climbed all 284 Scottish Munros (mountains over 3000 feet), cycled the length of Britain from Lands End to John O'Groats, and has sailed extensively off the west coast of Scotland, all the while observing and experiencing the best and worst of British weather, which she is not afraid to express in her work.

 Her language of mark making is distinctive and self taught.
 Initially, she works in rapid, sweeping, almost frantic movements, using her hands to apply the chalk pastel and acrylic ink.
 A basic image emerges very quickly, but the pace then slows and her technique becomes more considered, until the piece is compositionally and tonally balanced.
 The resulting work has been exhibited widely in the UK.